dnsimple/dnsimple-support/content/articles/alias-record.markdown

 ---
 title: What is an ALIAS record?
-excerpt: Welcome to DNSimple.
-This page is about our ALIAS record.
-Hosted DNS has never been this easy.
+excerpt: What is an ALIAS record and how to create ALIAS records with DNSimple.
 categories:
 - DNS
 ---